CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 ### Methods to clean the data:

 You need to have the have the following methods in your class which will be used to clean the data.
+In each of the following methods which help in cleaning data, if the input parameter is null or of length 0, then return `null`.

 #### - `public ArrayList<String> splitLine (String sentence)`